mobify/astro-scaffold/README.md

     cd astro
     npm link

-Then run, `npm link astro-sdk` to use your locally developed version of Astro.
+Then navigate back to your project root directory and run: `npm link astro-sdk` to use your locally developed version of Astro.

 # Switching between Debug and Release mode